Sports & Fitness Programs (TR)

 Learn a different healthy way to exercise.
 Join us in the pool as we stretch, walk, learn some aerobic moves, or challenge your skills by swimming some laps.
 We will also play some fun games to keep moving while having fun with your friends.

-Lace up your walking shoes and join the Park District for Walking Club!
-Let’s walk away a few extra pounds while visiting with friends and enjoying nature at Dahlquist Park.
-We will keep track of our laps, and tally them at the end of each night in order to give us a goal to work toward the next week.
+Did you know that speed walking for an hour burns over 200 calories?!
+Lace up your walking shoes and join us for Walking Club!
+What a fun way to exercise while visiting with friends and window shopping.
+We will keep track of our laps and tally them at the end of each night to give us a goal to work toward the next week.